rehierl/html-outliner-spec/pseudocode.md

 11: if(entering && node.isSectioningContent) then
 12:   if(vars.currentOutlineOwner != null) then
+xx:     //- create-and-set-implied-heading - see line 33
 13:     if(!vars.currentSection.hasHeading) then
 14:       vars.currentSection.setImpliedHeading
 15:     end if
 16:     vars.stack.push(vars.currentOutlineOwner)
 17:   end if
 18:   vars.currentOutlineOwner = node
-xx:   //- currentSection, then currentOutlineOwner.section - see line 36
+xx:   //- currentSection, then currentOutlineOwner.parentSection - see line 36
 19:   vars.currentSection = new Section(vars.currentOutlineOwner)
-xx:   //- associate currentOutlineOwner with currentSection
-xx:   //- 'section' same meaning as 'parentSection'? see line 36
+xx:   //- associate currentOutlineOwner with its inner section - see line 36
-20:   vars.currentOutlineOwner.section = vars.currentSection
+20:   vars.currentOutlineOwner.parentSection = vars.currentSection
 21:   vars.currentOutlineOwner.outline = new Outline(vars.currentSection)
 22: end if